hotngui/LViOS-Developers/README.md

 # LViOS-Developers
 Presentations and Examples from the Las Vegas iOS Developer Meetups

+##### 2023-10-10 (CoreData vs SwiftData, and CloudKit too!)
+Some comparisons between the new SwiftData and CoreData; includes simple sample apps

+##### 2023-08-21 (King Privacy into Overdrive)
+A discussion of Apples latest attempts at preserving user privacy and security.

 ##### 2023-08-01 (The case for macOS)
 Charley made a very convincing case for why you should do native development when building macOS apps.